Metropolitan-Council/legacy-LBS-parktrail-research/README.md

 agency and unit type.
 Data is generally available from 2019 to April 2022.

+The `/follow_up_requests` folder will be populated with directories for individual follow-up requests as requests are completed.

 To re-render plots and factsheets properly, ensure you have the Avenir font installed on your machine.
 Avenir is available for free in various places online.